zynomon/OLD_ERR/faq/index.md

   <summary>
     Is error.os safe to daily drive?
   </summary>
-error.os is as safe as debian GNU/Linux because it uses Debian GNU/linux in it's base
+error.os is as safe as debian GNU/Linux because it uses Debian GNU/linux in it's base.
 </details>

 <details>